WolfgangVogl/wiesp32r/README.md

 # Wiesp32r
+**Version 0.0.0a**

-**Wiesp32r** is an access control system using a Wiegand reader and an ESP32 microcontroller.
+**Wiesp32r** is an access control system leveraging a Wiegand reader and an ESP32 microcontroller to deliver flexible and customizable access management.

-WORK IN PROGRESS!
+🚧 **WORK IN PROGRESS!
+NOT PRODUCTION READY** 🚧

-Stay tuned for updates and additional features in future versions!

 ## Features
+### Implemented
-- Supports Wiegand readers for access control (using the Wiegand Protocal Library for Arduino (matjack1))
+- **Wiegand Reader Support**: Utilizes the Wiegand Protocol Library for Arduino ([matjack1](https://github.com/matjack1/WiegandProtocol)).
-- Powered by the ESP32 microcontroller
+- **ESP32-Powered**: Leverages the capabilities of the ESP32 microcontroller.
-- Asynchronous web server for configuration and monitoring (esp32async/EspAsyncWebserver and AsyncTCP)
+- **Asynchronous Web Server**: Configuration and monitoring using `ESPAsyncWebServer` and `AsyncTCP`.
+- **Hotspot Mode**: Automatically creates a Wi-Fi hotspot if no known network is available.

+### Planned Features
+- **Web Interface Enhancements**:
+  - Discover and connect to Wi-Fi networks with credential storage.
+  - Set a custom password for the web interface.
+- **Wi-Fi Opt-In via Jumper**: Allow manual activation of Wi-Fi capabilities using a hardware jumper.
+- **User Account Management**:
+  - Create and manage user accounts with access methods:
+    - PIN-based access.
+    - RFID-based access.
+    - Combined PIN + RFID access.
+  - Support for one-time access PIN codes.

+### Potential Features (Under Consideration)
+- **Access Event Notifications**:
+  - Trigger external endpoints when access is granted.
+  - Supported protocols:
+    - HTTP requests (e.g., JSON payloads).
+    - MQTT messaging.
+- **Time-Based Access Control**:
+  - Set time restrictions for user accounts and one-time PINs.
+- **Advanced PIN Features**:
+  - Use PIN codes for time-limited or conditional access.

 ## Getting Started
 ### Requirements